 Long grown as a nut tree in its native China, Carya cathayensis was unknown to Western science until the 20th century, and its passage into wider cultivation has not been smooth.
 As a wild plant it is the most easterly of the Chinese species.
 It remains the only East Asian hickory certainly grown in our area.

 The naked, golden buds of Carya cathayensis, along with the golden scales on the undersides of its leaves, are highly distinctive.
 The buds superficially resemble those of C. cordiformis, whose terminal buds have yellow, leaf-like bud scales.
 Chinese Hickory leaves have an eye-catching bronze flush and, like other members of the Juglandaceae, are highly susceptible to damage from spring frosts (Flanagan 2015).
+In cultivation it seems to have five leaflets when young, but 7-9 are normal on older plants (John Anderson pers. comm.
+2021).

 The species was described from material collected in Zhejiang province by the Dutch-American plant collector Frank Meyer, while working for the US Department of Agriculture in 1915.
 Meyer had first seen nuts at a market in Hangzhou (Flanagan 2015) and notes attached to one of his photographs show that he understood their culinary uses, including the use of the nut oil in pastry making (Meyer 1915).
 Though seed arrived in the United States in 1916, it is not known whether plants arose from this introduction (Flanagan 2015).